MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-scopes.md

 # Memory scopes and managing state in Adaptive Dialogs

 State within a bot follows the same paradigms as modern web applications, and the Bot Framework SDK provides some abstractions to make state management easier.
-This topic is covered in detail in the bot framework SDK [Managing state][1] article, you need to read and understand the information covered in that article to make the best use of this article which covers additioanl information that you will need to know when creating adaptive dialogs.
+This topic is covered in detail in the bot framework SDK [Managing state][1] article, you need to read and understand the information covered in that article to make the best use of this article which covers additional information that you will need to know when creating adaptive dialogs.

 ## Prerequisites